 Don’t miss the walking tour through the tunnel.
 You need to be wearing ‘modest’ clothes (that means no visible shoulders or legs).
 They didn’t have something you could borrow to cover yourself the first time I went, so you may want to plan your outfit.

 Places to Visit in Israel: Church of the Holy Sepulchre

-The Christian Quarter of Jerusalem was constructed around the Church of the Holy Sepulchre.
-It’s the holiest site for Christians considering this is Golgotha Hill, the place where Jesus was crucified, buried in a tomb, and resurrected according to the tradition.
+The Christian Quarter of Jerusalem is centred around the Church of the Holy Sepulchre, a sacred site for Christians worldwide as it is believed to be the location of Golgotha Hill, where Jesus was crucified, buried, and resurrected.

 Places to Visit in Israel: Mount of Olives